Banner Image

 Marketing Objective or Business Challenge

-The key challenges included increasing competition from indie beauty brands, a growing demand for clean beauty products, and the need to maintain relevance with younger, trend-driven consumers.
+The key challenges included increasing competition from indie beauty brands and younger, trend-driven consumers.
 Consumers were increasingly sceptical about product claims, making education on ingredient transparency a crucial part of Maybelline's strategy.

 Additionally, the brand had to address high competition from both online marketplaces and brick-and-mortar stores that impacted its visibility and market share.